Home > Destinations > Europe > Eastern Europe > Czech Republic > Prague > Walking Tours > Walking Tour 3

 13. Czech Savings Bank (Ceská sporitelna)

-After serving as the museum to late Communist president Klement Gottwald, the large neo-Renaissance building with statue inlays is once again a bank.
+After serving as the museum to late Communist party leader Klement Gottwald, the large neo-Renaissance building with statue inlays is once again a bank.
 The 1894 building was originally intended to be a bank, but after the 1948 coup it was seized by the government and turned into a repository for Communist propaganda.
 After the 1989 revolution, the building was returned to the bank, which restored the intricate friezes and frescoes depicting bankers' propaganda of early Czech capitalism.
 This is the largest Czech savings bank and worth a peek.

 Your next destination is the popular street market that overtakes the remainder of Havelská Street.
 Simply continue on to: